MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Introduction

 \section{Introduction}

-Unimodal pre-trained models like Bert~\cite{radford2019language} and Swin Transformer~\cite{liu2021swin} have excelled in transferring capabilities to a wide range of tasks.
-By comparison, extending the pretraining-finetuning paradigm to multimodal applications involves additional complexities, particularly regarding \textbf{flexibility} and \textbf{cost}.
-First, the modality-paired pretraining can be inflexible due to its dependence on specific configurations.
-When there is a scarcity of certain modality pairs, or when new architectures emerge, it necessitates resource-intensive retraining.
-In contrast, unimodal pretrained models are more readily available and offer greater flexibility, as they can be independently updated and combined for multimodal tasks.
-Second, as these foundation models scale in size, fine-tuning them becomes increasingly expensive, which further restricts their application to downstream tasks.
-To democratize foundation models, a compelling question arises: \begin{quote} \textit{How can we efficiently combine separately pretrained unimodal models for multimodal tasks} \end{quote}
+\IEEEPARstart{R}{ecent} success of large-scale vision-language pretraining, such as CLIP~\cite{radford2021learning}, has demonstrated strong transferability to a wide range of vision-language tasks.
+However, extending the success of modalities-paired pretraining to downstream multimedia applications where modality may broadly span vision, language, audio, and beyond introduces unique challenges.
+Particularly when new data modalities or model architectures emerge, joint pretraining becomes computation-intensive and impractical due to the scarcity of paired data.
+In contrast, unimodal pre-trained models, such as ViT~\cite{dosovitskiy2020image}, Bert~\cite{devlin2019bert}, and Wav2Vec~\cite{baevski2020wav2vec}, are more readily available and offer greater flexibility, as they can be independently pre-trained, updated, and scaled.
+Therefore, to democratize pre-training to multimodal applications, a compelling question arises: \begin{quote} \textit{How can we efficiently combine separately pre-trained unimodal models for multimodal tasks?} \end{quote}

-While originally proposed for transfer learning~\cite{li2021prefix,jia2022visual,zhou2022learning}, recent research has revealed that prompt tuning could adapted for parameter-efficient multimodal fusion (\textit{i.e.,} prompt fusion).
-Typically, this is achieved by representing one modality with several prompts and feed into the frozen Transformer of another modality~\cite{tsimpoukelli2021multimodal,liang2022modular,li2023efficient,yang2022empirical}.
-However, directly using prompts for fusion could yield suboptimal results.
-It has been observed in various papers that while prompt tuning generally performs well in low-data regimes, it can be less effective when applied to full-shot training on larger datasets with a challenging objective~\cite{gao2022visual, liang2022modular,tsimpoukelli2021multimodal,yang2022prompt,lester2021power}.
+To address this challenge, recent progress in parameter-efficient multimodal fusion (PEMF), in particular, prompt fusion~\cite{li2021prefix,jia2022visual,zhou2022learning,liang2024querying,zhao2024copl} has offered promising solutions.
+Prompt fusion leverages unimodal pre-trained encoders while minimizing trainable parameters by freezing encoder weights and introducing a small set of learnable token embeddings called ``prompts''.
+These prompts fuse representations from different modalities and are fed into the transformer of a designated ``main'' modality encoder, enabling the reuse of pre-trained weights for multimodal processing.

+Despite its parameter efficiency, prompt fusion inherits a critical limitation from its underlying mechanism—prompt tuning: poor scalability.
+As widely observed~\cite{liang2022modular,tsimpoukelli2021multimodal,yang2022prompt,lester2021power}, prompts are effective in low-data regimes but fail to scale with increasing data or model size.
+Unlike fine-tuning or alternative parameter-efficient fine-tuning (PEFT) techniques such as LoRA~\cite{hu2021lora}, prompt-based methods plateau in performance, unable to effectively leverage additional resources.
+This scalability bottleneck significantly undermines prompt fusion's potential as an efficient solution for complex multimodal applications at scale.